Roofing dumpster rental in Knoxville

 Roofing Tear-off Dumpster Sizing by Squares

-How big a container do you actually need for a 25-square roof tear-off in Knoxville?
-Our rule is simple: count two-thirds of a cubic yard for every asphalt shingle square.
-The 20-yard container handles this load perfectly; a low-wall roll-off makes loading easier.
-Watch the total tonnage, as shingle weight adds up quickly across Knox.
+How big a roll-off do you actually need for a 25-square tear-off in Knoxville?
+Our rule is simple: estimate two-thirds of a cubic yard per asphalt shingle square.
+The 20-yard container is typically the right size; it fits a low-wall roll-off design easily.
+Keep in mind that heavy tonnage limits apply in Knox.

 15-Yard Roofing Dumpster